 Well, not always.
 Some entrepreneurs cannot swift from the state of very limited resources (startup) to a spendable capability (scale up).

-This is probably “why” some can’t succeed as they are being too focused on savings and limited-spending policies instead boost the growth.
-That state of mind is something that quite often reduces investments’ acumen and, instead, shrinks the business growth.
+This is probably “why” some can’t succeed as they are being too focused on savings and limited-spending policies instead of boosting growth.
+That state of mind is something that quite often reduces investments’ acumen and, instead, shrinks the business’ growth.

 In all fairness, it is also true the opposite: some people are so comfortable in spending that they could end up with intemperate costs exceeding the possibility of their business: an easy predictable bankruptcy path.
 But people can incur another less manifest risk: the tendency in over-investment.